JudeQuintana/hash_server/README.md

 ```
 ## Less Spazmatic, Moar Idiomatic

 This is my attempt at learning idomatic Golang by building a fully tested, basic hashing function/service, using ONLY the standard library.
 My biggest challenges were understanding slices, channels, goroutines, concurrency with shared variables and testing.

-Hash Server is able to process multiple connections simultaneously.
+Hash Server is able to process multiple connections concurrently.

 Run Server: `go run main.go`